 “I love learning and I’m in my bed about 24/7.
 I can catch a class any time of the day or night on GetSetUp.”

-This means a lot to Janice since she has to take off from her college studies to recover.
-She appreciates that GetSetUp has seniors teaching other seniors.
+This convenience means a lot to Janice since she has to take off from her college studies to recover.
+She appreciates that GetSetUp has older adults teaching other older adults.

 “Seniors are generally put down and overlooked.
 In GetSetUp classes I feel these are my peers.
 I like the camaraderie.”